-Distribution to the hub following procurement, between the hub and the satellites and to end users is carried out either by SNBTS transport staff, or by courier companies acting under a Third Party Agreement.
+Distribution to the hub following procurement, between the hub and the satellites, and to end users, is carried out either by SNBTS transport staff or by courier companies acting under a TPA.
+When distributed to end users, the establishment insists on this being on a "named patient basis" and therefore details of the recipient are retained on the secure tissue database, ensuring traceability from donor to recipient.